Mic92/cntr/README.md

 Say no to `$ apt install vim` in containers!

 Cntr is a tool that allows to attach you to container from your host.
-It allows to users to use their favorite debugging tools (tcpdump, curl, htop, strace, rg/ag, shell + dotfiles, $EDITOR), installed on the host within the container.
+It allows you to use your favorite debugging tools (tcpdump, curl, htop, strace, rg/ag, shell + dotfiles, $EDITOR), installed on the host within the container.
-Therefore it spawns a shell that inherits the full context of the container and mount itself as a fuse filesystem.
+Under the hood it spawns a shell or user defined program that inherits the full context of the container and mount itself as a fuse filesystem.

 ## Demo